islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 ```

 This will give us exactly what we need.
-However when you have a DB with a lot players this can start to be very slow operation.
+However when you have a DB with a lot players this can be a very slow operation.

-We profiled our app with 100,000 players and here are the results
+We profiled our app with 100,000 players and here are the results.
+Below we have 3 results:
+Total Time is a break of time it took the applicaiton to perform an action.
+Elapsted time is the time from start to finish since the request was made.
+SQL is the number of queries and the time it took to execute the queries.
+View is the time it took run all the functions associated with the view.

-### Time
+### Total Time
 |                 |              |
 |-----------------|--------------|
 | User CPU time   | 105.966 msec |